 Over the past months, we have been regularly sharing the ups and downs of our journey and sharing our discoveries i.e books, remedies, and other miscellaneous things that make a good supportive relationship.
 I thought my readers would find her story enlightening and helpful.
 It does help to put yourself in someone else’s shoes sometimes.

-Here is her story in her own words, that she was gracious enough to share with my readers:
+Here is her story in her own words, which she was gracious enough to share with my readers:

 1) Why did you come to America?
 How has coming to America changed your life?